New Jersey Governor Signs Public Beach Access Law

 Some developers had argued that public beach access can sometimes conflict with private property rights.

-The new law exempts certain water front infrastructure sites linked to homeland security such as an oil or gas facility.
+The new law exempts certain waterfront infrastructure sites linked to homeland security such as an oil or gas facility.